ragul-kachiappan/coding-challenges/README.md

 # coding-challenges
-Repository for implementating small fundmental tools or concepts from scratch
+Repository for implementating small fundmental tools or concepts from scratch.
+This initiative was inspired by (Coding Challenges)[https://codingchallenges.fyi/]

+## TODO
+- Simple JSON parser
+- Python based CLI implementation of grep